cs3216/cs3216.github.io/coursework/project/index.md

 4. Your Final Project report, in PDF format.

 Push all of the above to your Bitbucket repository.
-**Not following the submission instructions (e.g. incorrect file naming) will result in deduction of marks.**
+**Not following the submission instructions (e.g. incorrect file naming) will result in the deduction of marks.**

 Clarifications and questions related to this assignment should be posted to the Coursemology Forum.